cloudfoundry/stratos/website/docs/extensions/frontend.md

     - < LABEL > is the text label to use for the tooltip of the icon (optional)
     - < LINK > is the name to use for the route (this must only contain characters permitted in URLs) An example is included in the file `src/frontend/packages/example-extensions/src/app-action-extension/app-action-extension.component.ts`.
-1. Declare the component to avoid Angular tree shaking
-   - In the same module that the component is 'declared' in add the following to `imports`.
+1. Declare the component to avoid Angular tree shaking.
+In the same module that the component is 'declared' in add the following to `imports`.
      ```
      ExtensionService.declare([
       <component name>,
       ])
      ```

-> The module referencing the component, or another referencing it, must be imported by the core module as described in [above](/docs/extensions/frontend#including-modules-and-routes)
+  > The module referencing the component, or another referencing it, must be imported by the core module as described in [above](./frontend#including-modules-and-routes)

 ### Loading Indicator